 - What do Certificates of Insurance contain?

-- Who can issue of Certificate of Insurance?
+- Who can issue a Certificate of Insurance?

 - Why do I need to provide a Certificate of Insurance?